OSGConnect/connectbook/hpcadmin/osg-xsede.md

 ### Job Example: Java with a job wrapper

-The following is an example on how to run Java code on Open Science Grid.
-The job requirements specifies that the job requires Java, and a wrapper script is used to invoke Java.
+The following is an example on how to run Java code on Open Science Pool.
+The job requirements specifies that the job requires
+Java, and a wrapper script is used to invoke Java.

 File: `condor.sub`